emericg/MiniVideo/README.md

 - MP3 "elementary stream" (.mp3)

 ### Supported picture formats (output modules)
-- webp (when libwebp support available)
 - jpeg (internal OR when libjpeg support is available)
-- png (internal OR when libpng support available)
+- png (internal OR when libpng support is available)
+- webp (when libwebp support is available)
 - bmp
 - tiff
 - tga